darius/lurx/README.md

 lurx
 ====

-Regular expression matching in Lua
+Regular expression matching in Lua.
+Motivation: a small compiler-like program to try tuning for LuaJIT.